dpidan/react-server-components-workshop/exercises/6-loading-data-from-a-database/README.md

 **Make sure you're in the `./exercises/6-server-actions` directory!**

 1. Server Actions are typically mutations, so let's introduce some state to our application by first creating a D1 database.
 When creating a D1 database, you can provide a "location hint" which is a way to express a preference of some specific area in the world.
 You can see the list of options by running `npx wrangler d1 create --help`.
-Create a database called `rsc-workshop` with a **different** region than where you are right now.
+Create a database called `rsc-workshop-daniel` with a **different** region than where you are right now.
 I'm in New York, so I chose `weur` (Western Europe):

     ```sh
-    npx wrangler d1 create --location weur rsc-workshop
+    npx wrangler d1 create --location weur rsc-workshop-daniel
     ```

 1. Wrangler will print out a snippet of TOML which we can copy into our `wrangler-region.toml` and then add one extra line to (`migrations_dir = "./migrations"` to opt us into using migrations). **Also make sure you use your own database ID!**.